-The management team is passionate and highly committed about providing high quality provision for children and families.
+The management team is high committed to and passionate about providing high quality provision for children and families.
 Their excellent knowledge and understanding of the statutory requirements of the Early Years Foundation Stage ensures that everything is in place to support the learning, development and well-being of children.
 Thorough monitoring and evaluation ensures that high standards are consistently maintained and that opportunities to enhance provision are embraced.
 This includes completing a highly comprehensive self-evaluation, reflecting upon current practice and identifying areas for improvement to enhance outcomes for children further still.
-The setting actively seeks the views of staff, parents and children, responding transparently to areas identified for improvement.
-This ensures that all stake holders opinions are valued and heard, resulting in the provision continuously moving forward and progressing.
+The setting actively seeks the views of staff, governors, parents and children, responding transparently to areas identified for improvement.
+This ensures that the opinions of all stake holders are valued and heard, resulting in the provision continuously moving forward and progressing.
 Excellent systems are in place for the supervision and monitoring of staff.
 This, alongside a continual professional development programme, ensures that staff receive exceptional levels of support.
 Robust recruitment and suitability processes are in place to assess and continually appraise staff suitability.
-Continual monitoring by the manager and effective and frequent supervision ensures that all staff maintain high standards of professionalism and integrity.
+Continual monitoring by the manager and her deputy, through effective and frequent supervision, ensures that all staff maintain high standards of professionalism and integrity.
 New staff take part in a thorough induction process, to enable them to fulfil their roles and responsibilities for meeting the needs of the children.
-The management team are highly efficient at identifying any underperformance of individuals or shortfalls in provision, acting quickly to address this.
-Monitoring of the effectiveness of the educational programme and the impact on children make is tracked, ensuring that they are making excellent progress from their starting points.
-This results in swift identification of children who may need additional support, which the setting is highly pro-active about and puts in place.
+The management team are efficient at identifying any underperformance of individuals or shortfalls in provision, acting quickly to address this.
+Monitoring of the effectiveness of the educational programme and the impact on children's development is extremely thorough and continuous.
+The progress that children make is tracked, ensuring that they are making excellent progress from their starting points.
+This also allows the setting to ensure a swift identification of children who may need additional support, and staff are highly proactive in drawing on a range of outside expertise to ensure children gain all the help and support they need.

 A comprehensive range of policies and procedures are in place to underpin practice, which ensures the safety and well-being of all children.
-These are evidently used in practice by staff and are reviewed regularly to ensure that they remain appropriate at all times.
+These are evident in practice and are reviewed regularly to ensure that they remain appropriate at all times.
 Thorough risk assessments are used to monitor the safety and security of the building, garden and other venues.
 This means that children are kept safe through appropriate supervision, on or off the premises, and there is highly effective management of potential hazards.
 Minor accidents are monitored to ensure that there are no hazards or other factors causing these.
 Children are fully safeguarded as staff completely understand their role and responsibilities to protect children from harm.
-They attend safeguarding training, and have a thorough knowledge of possible indicators of abuse, carefully monitoring children's behaviour, appearance, existing injuries and any incidents.
-Parents feel that safeguarding is a strength of the setting.
+They attend safeguarding training, have a thorough knowledge of possible indicators of abuse and carefully monitor children's behaviour, appearance, existing injuries and any incidents.